Essential Oils, Aromatherapy, and Self-Care During the COVID-19 Pandemic

 How does aromatherapy work?

-The simple answer is this: When we are exposed to different scents, like essential oils, a series of events begins to unfold that starts in the nose, and is carried out by the brain—the body’s control center.
+The simple answer is this: When we are exposed to different scents, like essential oils, a series of events begins to unfold that starts in the nose and is carried out by the brain, the body’s control center.
 These events include biochemical reactions, such as the release of hormones, that can trigger positive physiological changes including relaxation, better sleep, enhanced concentration, increased energy, and the relief of both pain and nausea.

 The less-simple explanation of how aromatherapy works requires a more detailed physiological explanation.
 Embedded in the nose is a highly-sensitive membrane filled with sensory neurons.
 Sensory neurons are responsible for collecting sensory data, and, in this case, that data comes in the form of scent molecules.
 Olfactory receptors process the molecules (scents) received from the sensory neurons and then send that information to the olfactory bulb filter via electric signals.
 That filter collects the signals (scent information) from the olfactory receptors, processes the information, then activates the single olfactory receptor that is most appropriate.

-Next, the scent signals travel from the olfactory bulb to the limbic system, specifically, the amygdala, which processes emotional memory and emotional response.
+Next, the scent signals travel from the olfactory bulb to the limbic system, the amygdala more specifically, which processes emotional memory and emotional response.
 Finally, these signals move to the thalamus, which is responsible for relaying the scent information to the parts of the brain involved in cognitive processing and decision making.
 This is the point at which we feel the physiological effects of the scent.
 So if the nose has collected scent molecules from the nasal inhalation of lavender essential oils, studies have shown that those molecules then activate areas of the brain associated with stress reduction, calm, and physical relaxation.
 Ginger oil works similarly to decrease nausea, while orange oil can positively impact energy levels.
 Peppermint increases concentration and focus.

 So, again, this is not magic.
 It’s science.
 The reason essential oils work is that they contain various chemical compounds that affect different brain receptors in a host of different ways, which combine to produce a wide range of physiological effects.
 In this case, it means lavender can reduce stress and aid in relaxation because it contains compounds that affect 5HT1A receptor activity.
 These receptors trigger the parasympathetic nervous system and tell it to slow down.
 Since this system controls heart and respiratory rates, it decreases the physical stress reaction, ultimately leading to greater feelings of calm as well.